eBorland/nlp-workshop/README.md

 In this example, the server should respod back a 50% chance of Culture text

 - POST '/predict/url'
-This is used to predict the category getting the text from a url
+This is used to predict the category getting the text from a url:
 ```sh
 POST localhost:3000/predict/url
 HEADER Content-Type="application/json"